September 28

 William the Conqueror invaded England, today in 1066

-Joao Rodrigues Cabrillo discovered California, today in
+Joao Rodrigues Cabrillo discovered California (began the theft of La Jolla and Pauma), today in 1542

 The second part of "Pilgrim's Progress" published today in